List of active South African Navy ships: Heroine class

-South Africa operates a single class of diesel-electric attack submarines, the Heroine-class, consisting of three boats that entered service between 2005 and 2008.
-The class is based on the German Type 209/1400MOD design, built by Howaldtswerke-Deutsche Werft (HDW) and Thyssen Nordseewerke in Germany, and customized to meet South African Navy requirements.
-Acquired under the Strategic Defence Package of the late 1990s, these submarines replaced the three aging French-built Daphné-class submarines that had been in service since the 1970s.
-Their introduction restored South Africa's submarine arm, making the country one of only three African nations—alongside Algeria and Egypt—with an active submarine fleet.
+South Africa operates a single class of diesel-electric attack submarines, the Heroine class, comprising three boats commissioned between 2005 and 2008.
+Based on the German Type 209/1400MOD design, the submarines were constructed by Howaldtswerke-Deutsche Werft (HDW) and Thyssen Nordseewerke in Germany to meet South African Navy requirements.
+Acquired under Project Wills as part of the Strategic Defence Package, they replaced the ageing French-built Daphné-class submarines and restored South Africa's submarine capability.
+Their introduction made South Africa one of only three African nations, alongside Algeria and Egypt, to operate an active submarine fleet, and the only country in sub-Saharan Africa with an operational submarine arm.

-The Heroine-class provides the South African Navy with a versatile and credible undersea warfare capability.
-Designed primarily for anti-surface and anti-submarine operations, these hunter-killer submarines (SSK) are also capable of intelligence gathering, reconnaissance, and covert surveillance.
-Each vessel is equipped with eight 533 mm torpedo tubes, capable of launching Atlas Elektronik SUT-264 heavyweight torpedoes or optional UGM-84 Harpoon anti-ship missiles, giving them a potent offensive capability against both surface and sub-surface targets.
-With advanced sonar and electronic warfare systems, the class is optimized for stealth and extended patrols in the deep waters of the Atlantic and Indian Oceans.
+Designed as highly capable hunter-killer submarines (SSKs), the Heroine class provides the SA Navy with anti-surface, anti-submarine and intelligence-gathering capabilities, while also supporting special forces insertion, covert surveillance and maritime reconnaissance.
+Each submarine is fitted with eight 533 mm bow torpedo tubes capable of carrying up to 14 Atlas Elektronik SUT 264 heavyweight torpedoes or optional UGM-84 Sub-Harpoon anti-ship missiles, although the latter capability has never been introduced into service.
+Equipped with advanced sonar, electronic warfare and combat management systems, the class is optimised for stealth, long-endurance patrols and operations across the Atlantic and Indian Oceans.

-Despite their technological sophistication, the submarines have faced maintenance and budget challenges typical of smaller fleets, often limiting operational availability to one or two active boats at a time.
-Nonetheless, they remain the most capable and strategic assets in the South African Navy, serving as a critical component of the country's maritime deterrence posture.
-While no replacement program has been formally announced, analysts suggest that by the 2030s the navy will need to consider a successor platform to preserve its undersea warfare capability.